Battle of Hunayn: Course

 Ibn Kathir writes that according to Ibn Ishaq, Jabir ibn Abdullah, who witnessed the battle, the Muslim army were panicked by a surprise attack from the enemy and many men fled the battlefield.
 However, a group of Muhajirun stood firmly and defended the Prophet on the battlefield.
-There were only 8 men who didnt leave the Battle field.
-Ali ibn Abi Talib, Abdullah Ibn Masood, Abbas ibn Abd al-Muttalib, Abu Sufyan ibn al-Harith, Fadl ibn Abbas, Rabi' ibn al-Harith, Usama ibn Zayd and Ayman ibn Ubayd.
+There were only 8 men who did not leave the Battle field.
+Ali ibn Abi Talib, Abdullah Ibn Mas’ud, Abbas ibn Abd al-Muttalib, Abu Sufyan ibn al-Harith, Fadl ibn Abbas, Rabi' ibn al-Harith, Usama ibn Zayd and Ayman ibn Ubayd.
 Ayman ibn Ubayd was killed that day whilst defending the Prophet Muhammad.